-- organisation of caving trips within the United Kingdom and elsewhere; - organisation of "novice" trips for those with no caving experience; - provision of a pool of caving equipment, available to members via the Club's tacklemaster; - organisation of technical training sessions; - promotion of cave conservation; - organisation of speaker meetings and similar; - documentation of its exploratory and other activities; - maintenance of a library of caving journals, books, surveys, etc, including an archive of club material, to which members have access via the Club's librarian; - organisation of social events; - circulation of a newsletter ("Depth through Thought") - participation in the wider UK and international caving community.
+- organisation of caving trips within the United Kingdom and elsewhere; - organisation of "novice" trips for those with no caving experience; - provision of a pool of caving equipment, available to members via the Club's tacklemaster; - organisation of technical training sessions; - promotion of cave conservation; - organisation of speaker meetings and similar; - documentation of its exploratory and other activities; - maintenance of a publically-accessible website (www.oucc.org.uk), giving information about the Club's current activities and making available archival material. - maintenance of a presence on social media such as FaceBook; - maintenance of a library of caving journals, books, surveys, etc, including an archive of club material, to which members have access via the Club's librarian; - organisation of social events; - participation in the wider UK and international caving community.

-More specific details, including organisers for particular events, are notified to members at the beginning of each term via the Club's "term card" and are available on the Club's website (www.oucc.org.uk).
-The website also holds archive material.
+More specific details, including organisers for particular events, are notified to members at the beginning of each term via email and social media and are available on the Club's website